The Government, well Transport Minister Philip Hammond, has a cunning plan to get the country moving again by increasing the speed limit on motorways

 The search is on to find over 300 Coventry Ambassadors to help welcome visitors coming to Coventry for the London 2012 Olympic Games.

-Dave Woodhall talks to eighties star Adam Ant ahead of his upcoming UK tour
+Dave Woodhall talks to eighties icon Adam Ant ahead of his upcoming UK tour.

 “But it is just possible that what impresses the public about the new library is simply that it is very expensive”, reckons Alan Clawley